Operator learning meets inverse problems: A probabilistic perspective

 Classical methods for solving inverse problems often rely on hand-crafted regularization techniques, explicit models of the forward process, and iterative optimization routines.
 These methods are mathematically rigorous, well-established, and offer interpretability and theoretical guarantees.
 In practice, they may require substantial computation and careful modeling.
-Their performance can be sensitive to noise, and may struggle to deliver acceptable accuracy when the forward model is not invertible, ill-conditioned, or only partially known.
-Moreover, designing effective regularization terms requires deep domain expertise and often involves simplifying assumptions that may not hold in realistic scenarios.
+Their performance can be sensitive to noise or to forward models that are noninvertible, ill-conditioned, or only partially specified.

 In recent times, deep learning has demonstrated an exceptional ability to accurately solve inverse problems and even outperform classical reconstruction methods in linear and nonlinear imaging inverse problems \cite{lucas2018using,mccann2017convolutional,ongie2020deep}.
 The subsequent development and success of operator learning methods for the emulation of forward maps of partial differential equations (PDEs) has spurred significant interest in the application of such tools to inverse problems formulated in function spaces \cite{ovadia2024vito,cho2025physics,jiang2024resolution,jiao2024solving,kaltenbach2023semi,long2025invertible,gao2024adaptive,guo2021construct,guotransformer,wang2024latent,yang2021seismic,yang2023rapid,zhang2024bilo,zhang2025coefficient}.
 Indeed, operator learning serves as an attractive alternative and a complement to classical inversion.
 Architectures such as neural operators are designed to map between infinite-dimensional spaces of functions.
 As a byproduct, the tunable parameters of these models are decoupled from the resolution of the discretized data used to train them.
 This property affords exceptional flexibility at inference time and opens up new directions for multiresolution regularization.
-This chapter focuses on applying operator learning methods through two complementary strategies: (\emph{i}) directly approximating the underlying inverse map purely from data.
-Furthermore, these methods can also be integrated into hybrid approaches that learn regularizers while respecting known physical structure in the forward map, to then be incorporated into existing inverse solvers requiring regularization.
+This chapter focuses on applying operator learning methods through two complementary strategies: (\emph{i}) directly approximating the underlying inverse map from data alone, referred to as ``end-to-end learning,'' and (\emph{ii}) learning regularizers that respect known physical structure in the forward map, to then be incorporated into existing inverse solvers requiring regularization.